jdavidson89/Smileys-Adventures-in-Boxland/README.md

 # Smileys-Adventures-in-Boxland
-This is my first ever attempt at making a 3D Game using the Godot Game Engine,  It is a simple game I am uploading merely for historical reference for myself, I doubt it will be on interest to anyone but feel free to have a go, I will probably add releases with it compiled for various systems.
+This is my first ever attempt at making a 3D Game using the Godot Game Engine,  It is a simple game I am uploading merely for historical reference for myself, I doubt it will be of interest to anyone but feel free to have a go, I will probably add releases with it compiled for various systems.

 The Model Smiley.glb was made by me in blender along with all png files made